MILCANN : A neural network assessed tSZ map for galaxy cluster detection: Construction of the tSZ map

-We perform the construction of a tSZ map with the MILCA method \citep{hur13}, using Planck HFI from at 100 to 857 GHz.
-We verified that including frequencies from 30 to 70 GHz does not change significantly the reconstructed map, especially at galaxy cluster scales.\\ We performed the construction of the tSZ map using 8 filters in spherical harmonic space.
-For the first three filters we used 2 constraints (tSZ and CMB), and for the last five filters we only used a constraint on the tSZ SED.
-The map reconstruction is performed with an effective FWHM of 7 arcmin.
-For all filters, 2 degrees of freedom have been used to minimize the variance of the noise \citep[see][for a detailed description of the MILCA method]{hur13}.\\
+Independently from the ANN quality assessment, we reconstructed a tSZ map with the MILCA method \citep{hur13}, using $Planck$ HFI from at 100 to 857 GHz, after verifying that including frequencies from 30 to 70 GHz does not change significantly the reconstructed map, especially at galaxy cluster scales.\\ We performed the construction of the tSZ map using 8 bins in spherical harmonic space.
+For the first three bins, we used two constraints (tSZ and CMB), and for the last five bins we only used a constraint on the tSZ SED.
+The map reconstruction was performed with an effective FWHM of 7 arcmin.
+For all bins, two degrees of freedom were used to minimize the variance of the noise \citep[see][for a detailed description of the MILCA method]{hur13}.\\

-In Fig.~\ref{fullsignal}, we show the MILCA full-sky map at 7 arcmin FWHM.
-Figure~\ref{patchsignal} shows a zoom on a small region of $8.5 \times 8.5$ degrees where bright galaxy clusterS can be observed.
-In the full-sky map, we observe a significant amount of foreground residuals near the galactic plane, where synchrotron and free-free residuals appear as negative biases in the tSZ $y$-map signal.
+In Figure ~\ref{fullsignal}, we show the MILCA full-sky map at 7 arcmin FWHM.
+Figures~\ref{patchsignal}~and~\ref{patchsignal2} show a zoom on two regions of $8.5 \times 8.5$ degrees and two regions of $4.25 \times 4.25$ degrees where we can observe bright galaxy clusters; a typical region with Planck clusters, a region with known optically selected clusters (redMaPPer catalogue with $\lambda > 50$); a region showing low-S/N cluster candidates, and a region showing a significant CO contamination triggering spurious detection in the PSZ2 catalogue.
+In the full-sky map (Fig. ~\ref{fullsignal}), we observe a significant amount of foreground residuals near the galactic plane, where synchrotron and free-free residuals appear as negative biases in the tSZ $y$-map signal.
 We also observe contamination by bright galactic cirrus correlated with the zodiacal light.
-As demonstrated in previous works \citep{hur13, planckszmap}, the main sources of contamination in tSZ maps built from Planck intensity maps are radio point sources, CO, and CIB emission.
-Radio point sources produce a negative signal in terms of Compton parameter, thus they can be easily separated from a real tSZ-structure \citep{hur13}.
-Significant CO emission is essentially located at low galactic latitudes, and can be masked for galaxy clusters detection purposes.
-CIB emission is more complex to deal with, as it is homogeneously distributed over the sky.
-In Sect. \ref{sec_noise}, we will propagate CIB-induced uncertainties.
+As shown in previous works \citep{hur13,planckszmap}, the main sources of contamination in tSZ maps built from $Planck$ intensity maps are radio point sources, CO, and CIB emission.

+For consistency with the ANN quality-assessment, we convolve the reconstructed tSZ map, noted $\widehat{y}$, by the matched-filter used for the SED fitting.
+The obtained filtered map, $\widehat{y}_f$, has a transfer function consistent with the maps used to perform the ANN classification.\\